 Lifestyle portraiture is an extremely popular sub-genre for Couple, Family, or Group Portraits, and should be considered when planning this kind of photo event.

 The complete opposite of Traditional portraiture, Lifestyle Portraits depict couples, groups or families in their customary environments, or interacting casually in an outdoor setting.
 Activities involve doing ordinary, everyday things together.
 When clients select a Lifestyle photography session, they seek touching memories that will forever recall familiar and important interactions between them.

 Photographing subjects in a familiar environment, such as their home, permits this type of portraiture to be relatively unposed.
 Within the limited time frame of the portrait appointment, the subjects may suggest, or the photographer may otherwise guide them in simple interactions or activities that focus on capturing the relationships between them.
 Subtle direction is an effective tool to involve Lifestyle Portrait subjects with one another in a manner that helps them forget they’re being photographed.

-Environmental Portraits: The Environmental Portrait is a blend of both Traditional Portrait photography and Lifestyle portraiture.
+The Environmental Portrait is a blend of both Traditional Portrait photography and Lifestyle portraiture.
 However, in Environmental Portrait Photography, the setting or environment shares billing with a person’s image.
 The location for this type of portrait is usually a place of significance to the particular individual, group or family.
-The chosen environment often gives clues as to the personalities and interests of those being photographed in that setting.

 Unlike Lifestyle portraiture, Environmental Portraits afford the photographer far more creative opportunities, and encourage the use of relaxed posing techniques for maximum effect.
 Lighting, pose, personality and the chosen environment all work in unison to achieve a desired impact in an Environmental Portrait.